industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ### OEE overview

 The OEE overview shows the current OEE KPI values according to the selected dashboard time range.
 The KPI formulas as well as the limits are pre-defined but can be adjusted for each KPI.
-To visualize the interaction of the KPIs in a diagram, click 'Details'.
+To visualize the interaction of the KPIs in a diagram, click *Details*.

 ![OEE_overview](/docs/graphics/OEE_overview.png)

 Furthermore, the machine status is displayed as Gantt widget including all the occured states.
 The Distribution area shows the overall duration of each state for the selected time period.

-Click 'Details' to also see the machine state as time model or table view.
+Click *Details* to also see the machine state as *Time model* or *Table* view.

 ![OEE_MachineState](/docs/graphics/OEE_MachineState.png)

 **Reason tree**

-Within the time model view, you can use the reason tree functionality.
+Within the *Time model* view, you can use the reason tree functionality.

 The reason tree is a detailed representation of the different error states in which a machine or plant can be.
 Within the OEE dashboard, this configuration can be used to analyse the reason of downtimes in a more fine granular way.